JinhuaZhang/TrailHead/README.md

 # I am a trailblazer!

-This repository saves the coding I made to solve the Trailhead challenges
+This repository saves the coding I made to solve the Salesforce challenges